restackio/autonomous-releasenotes/backend/README.md

 - Express server setup with TypeScript
 - GitHub integration for creating releases
 - Environment variable configuration for secure token management
+- A long running workflow that will listen to events to either: create or publish a release on provided github repository

 ## Setup